 - The accident itself, including how it happened.

 - Your own insurance claim.

 - Whether you have discussed the case with a lawyer.

 Make it clear when you end the conversation that you would prefer limited telephone contact in the future.
 Under no circumstances should you agree to settle while on the phone with the other company.
 They may push you to do so, as it is in their own interests to limit the amount paid out.
 But you likely deserve much more than they will offer you, so you should refuse a hasty settlement option.

 If you remain uneasy about what to do if another insurance company calls, you should speak with an experienced lawyer about your case.
-Contact KBG Injury Law for a consultation.
+Contact KBG Injury Law, you can call us at 1-800-509-1011, or request a free consultation.